Non-locally discrete actions on the circle with at most $N$ fixed points: Introduction

 Here we will address this problem for the case when $X=\T$ is the circle (the case $N=2$ and $X=\RR$ has been discussed by the second author in \cite{carnevale2022groups}, extending classical work of H\"older and Solodov).
 To simplify the discussion, we will rather consider subgroups of $\homeo_+(\T)$, the group of order-preserving homeomorphisms of the circle, which is of index 2 in $\homeo(\T)$.
 The classical group $\psl(2,\mathbb{R})$ of Möbius transformations acts on the circle with at most $2$ fixed points.
 This group may be seen in two ways: \begin{itemize} \item it is the group of projective transformations of the projective line $\mathbb{R}\mathrm P^1$; \item it is also the group of isometries of the hyperbolic disc $\mathbb{D}$, which acts on its circle at infinity. \end{itemize} For any integer $k\ge 1$, the $k$-fold central extension

 also acts on the circle (which is homeomorphic to its $k$-fold covering), and it gives a natural example of group acting with at most $2k$ fixed points.
 Somehow we want to understand to what extent groups with at most $2k$ fixed points are comparable to subgroups of $\psl^{(k)}(2,\mathbb{R})$.
 The case $k=1$ is already interesting on its own.
 For this, we say that a group $G$ is \emph{M\"obius-like} if every element is individually conjugate to an element in $\psl(2,\RR)$.
 In practice, this means that any element in $G$ is either conjugate to a rotation (\emph{elliptic}), or it admits exactly one fixed point (\emph{parabolic}), or it admits exactly two fixed points, one attracting and one repelling (\emph{hyperbolic}).
-On the other hand, a basic example of subgroup of $\homeo(\T)$ with at most 2 fixed points but not M\"obius-like, is the cyclic subgroup generated by a homeomorphism with exactly two fixed points, both parabolic.
+On the other hand, a basic example of subgroup of $\homeo(\T)$ with at most 2 fixed points but not M\"obius-like, is the cyclic subgroup generated by a homeomorphism with exactly two fixed points, but which is not (topologically) hyperbolic: in this case both fixed points are (topologically) \emph{parabolic}, namely repelling on one side and attracting on the other.